-2. Reimbursement Requests:
+3. Reimbursement Requests:

 A request for reimbursement may be sent to your grant manager for review and approval at any time during the contract period.
 Reimbursements must be requested within ninety (90) calendar days of expenditure of funds, and quarterly at a minimum.
-Failure to submit request for reimbursement within ninety (90) calendar days of expenditure shall result in denial of reimbursement.
-This is separate from the final claim which is due no later than forty-five (45) days after termination of the agreement or completion of project activity.
-The Sub-recipient should include the category's corresponding line item (or issue) number in the "Detail of Claims" form.
+Failure to submit request for reimbursement within ninety (90) calendars of expenditure shall result in denial of reimbursement.
+The Subrecipient should include the category's corresponding line item number in the "Detail of Claims" form.
 This number can be found in the "Proposed Program Budget".
 A line item number is to be included for every dollar amount listed in the "Detail of Claims" form.
-For equipment items, the AEL must be listed on the "Detail of Claims" form.

-3. Close-out Programmatic Reporting:
+4. Close-out Programmatic Reporting: